BHP confirms London listing for spin-off after investor outcry

 SYDNEY Mining giant BHP Billiton, hoping to appease disgruntled investors, confirmed on Thursday that it would list a planned spin-off company in London next year, as well as in Australia and South Africa.

-BHP, the world's biggest mining company, in August announced plans to spin off operations worth roughly $16 billion - most of them acquired in its 2001 merger with South Africa's Billiton - to focus on its most profitable activities.
+BHP, the world's biggest mining company, in August announced plans to spin off operations worth roughly $16 billion (10 billion pounds) - most of them acquired in its 2001 merger with South Africa's Billiton - to focus on its most profitable activities.

 BHP said at the time that it would list the business on the Australian Stock Exchange, with a secondary listing on the Johannesburg Stock Exchange.